tobixen/thrash-protect/README.md

   should be flapping between suspending A and suspending B.  What may happen is that process B is flapping between suspended and running, while A is allowed to run 100%.

-* I've observed situations where parent processes automatically have gone into suspend-mode as the children got suspended and been stuck there even as the child process got resumed.
-I've done a quick work-around on this by always running SIGCONT on the session process id and group process id.
-This may be harmful if you're actively using SIGSTOP on processes having children.

 * This was supposed to be a rapid prototype, so it doesn't recognize any options.
 Configuration settings can be given through OS